Selling a dental practice to a Body Corporate

 Throughout this very stressful process, Martyn was always available by phone and sympathetic to our needs.
 Anyone who considers undertaking this process on their own would miss out on the skill and knowledge that PFM can provide”

-Selling your practice is likely to release a significant amount of capital even after accounting for tax and costs.
+Selling a dental practice is likely to release a significant amount of capital even after accounting for tax and costs.
 To consider the options and ultimately make the right decisions Richard and Jenny turned to John Fearn, one of our Wealth Management Directors and Independent Financial Adviser with PFM Dental’s Chartered Financial Planning division.

 John’s experience was valuable in two clear areas.
 First his technical knowledge of complex issues such as when and how to draw benefits from the NHS pension schemes (1995 and 2015 schemes) and Lifetime Allowance ‘damage limitation’ tactics.
 Second, extensive experience of managing larger Wealth Management portfolios enabled John to advise on a strategy for generating flexible and tax efficient income and growth, adaptable as Richard and Jenny phased into full retirement.